OpenBubbles/site/docs/pnr.md

 1. Download Copperboy100's - [RelayServer](https://github.com/OpenBubbles/relayserver/releases). -arm is for iOS 10 - 14 (rootful), -arm64 is for iOS 15 - 16.5 (rootless)
 2. Install RelayServer
-3. Retrieve the relay code in /var/mobile
+3. Retrieve the relay code in /var/mobile/config.json.
+You can find this using an app like Filza.
 4. Input the code from the relay app in OpenBubbles (if you are changing from existing hardware, go to Settings -> Change Hardware).

 ## DO NOT USE